raspberrypi/documentation/hardware/computemodule/cm-peri-sw-guide.md

 Please post any issues / bugs / questions on the Raspberry Pi [Device Tree subforum](https://www.raspberrypi.org/forums/viewforum.php?f=107).

-##Worked Example 1 - attaching an I2C RTC
+##Example 1 - attaching an I2C RTC

 In this simple example we wire an NXP PCF8523 real time clock (RTC) to the CMIO board GPIO pins (3V3, GND, I2C1_SDA on GPIO44 and I2C1_SCL on GPIO45).